ashermancinelli/clog/README.md

 $ make install
 ```

-Example usage can be found in `tests/testLevels.c`:
+Example usage can be found in the `tests` directory.

+Simple example:

 ```c
 #include <clog.h>